RogerSelwyn/O365-HomeAssistant/README.md

 `subject_is` | `string` | `False` | Only get emails where the subject equals exactly this string (Mutually exclusive with `subject_contains`)

 ## Calendar configuration
+This component has changed to now using an external o365_calendars.yaml file, this is done to align this component more with the official Google Calendar Event integration.
 ### example o365_calendar.yaml:
 ```yaml
 - cal_id: xxxx